skyrimunificationproject/skyrimunificationproject.github.io/final.markdown

 Additionally, if you are generating Grass LOD, check that box.

 Scroll down to the bottom of the rules section.
-Doubleclick the rule for "tree" and in the popup, set LOD Level 32 dropdown to Billboard6.
 Doubleclick the rule for "/" and in the popup, set LOD Level 32 dropdown to Level0.

 Click start.